GLubomirov/Lets-Encrypt_Automate_PowerShell/README.md

 The script should be ran on the IIS Server with Administrative Priviliges.

-You should initialize a an ACME Vault and setup an ACMERegistration before running the script.
+You should initialize the ACME Vault and setup an ACMERegistration before running the script if you havent already.

 This is done through two simple commands: